Skip to content

 Interest saved starts tiny (small balance reduction × rate) and grows over time.
 Overpayment commitment is linear, while savings compound slowly.
 The intersection is years, typically.

-Is overpayment still worth it?
+Is overpayment still yield net benefit?

 Almost always yes over the full term.
 Break-even in year 7 on a 20-year mortgage means 13 years of net-positive savings after.
 Total interest saved usually far exceeds total overpayment.